praparn/kubernetes_202005/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 > __Why the default code is 308?__

 > [RFC 7238](https://tools.ietf.org/html/rfc7238) was created to define the 308 (Permanent Redirect) status code that is similar to 301 (Moved Permanently) but it keeps the payload in the redirect.
-This is important if the we send a redirect in methods like POST.
+This is important if we send a redirect in methods like POST.

 ## proxy-buffering